(Updated Aug. 8, 2025)

 Breadon mailed him the release on Oct.
 13, 1944, and Martin received it on Oct.
 16. “We hate to let him go, but he wants it that way,” Breadon said.

-San Diego, an unaffiliated minor-league team in the Pacific Coast League, needed a manager and narrowed its field of candidates to two finalists, Martin and Casey Stengel.
+San Diego, an unaffiliated minor-league team in the Pacific Coast League, needed a manager and identified two finalists, Martin and Casey Stengel.
 Martin got the job and Stengel went to manage the Yankees’ farm club at Kansas City.

 Martin managed 14 seasons in the minors and had an overall record of 1,083-910.